• Recipes

 1. Use a stock pot or Dutch oven that is wide enough for the chicken thighs to lay in a single layer.

-4. Optional: Add additional seasonings to flavor the chicken (onion, garlic, star anise, fresh herbs, peppercorns, etc)
+4. Optional: Add additional seasonings to flavor the chicken (onion, garlic, fresh herbs, peppercorns, etc)

 5. Put a lid on the pot and turn the heat to medium.
 After 10 minutes, the water will either be simmering or look like it’s about to start simmering.